Dr. Lauren JanesAssociate Professor of History

 Dr. Lauren Janes is an associate professor of history and a Towsley Research Scholar.
 She joined the Hope faculty in 2013.
 In 2018 she was awarded the Janet L. Andersen Excellence in Teaching Award.

-Dr. Janes teaches world history survey courses, IDS 172 cultural heritage, first year seminar, senior seminar, and upper-level history courses in African history, modern European history, and the history of modern imperialism.
-She co-teaches the Paris May Term, “Art, History, and Global Citizenship in Paris,” with Dr. Heidi Kruas of the Art & Art History department.
+Each May, Dr. Janes co-teaches the Paris May Term, “Art, History, and Global Citizenship in Paris,” with Dr. Heidi Kruas of the art and art history department.